phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/package.rst

 @package
 ========

-The @package tag is used to categorize :term:`Structural Elements` into logical subdivisions.
+The @package tag is used to categorize Structural Elements into logical subdivisions.

 Syntax